rmcanany/SolidEdgeHousekeeper/README.md

 You can optionally control the display of the center of mass symbol.
 It can either be shown, hidden, or left unchanged.
 The option is set on the **Configuration Tab -- General Page**.
 To leave the symbol's display unchanged, disable both the `Show` and `Hide` options.
 Note, controlling the symbol display only works for assembly files at this time.

 #### Variables add/edit/expose
 Adds, changes, and/or exposes variables.
-The information is entered in the form as shown below.
+The information is entered on the Input Editor.
 Access the form using the `Variables edit/add/expose` `Edit` button.
-It is located below the task list on each Task Tab.
+It is located below the task list on each **Task Tab**.

 ![Variable_Editor](My%20Project/media/variable_input_editor.png)